-We introduce the following assumptions to calculate a confidence interval with the M-estimation method.
+We then calculate a confidence interval with the Mestimation method.
+We introduce the following assumptions;

-- For given packet size x, the random variable of the minimum RTT, Y follows the normal distribution, whose mean and variance are given by $\alpha + \beta x$ and σ^2 , respectively. - The number m of measurements for each packet size are mutually independent.
+- For given packet size x, the random variable of the minimum RTT, Y follows the normal distribution, whose mean and variance are given by $\alpha + \beta x$ and σ^2 , respectively. - The measurements for each packet size are mutually independent.

-The above assumptions imply that the set of sloes follows the normal distribution with mean β and variance σ_B^2 .
-We obtain those parameters by where σ^2 is the variance of the RTTs from the estimate line.
+The above assumptions imply that the set of slopes follows the normal distribution with mean β and variance σ_B^2 , which are obtained from where σ is the standard error of the RTTs from the estimated line.
 It can be estimated from the measurement data as